Neurosity

 💡 This function is designed to only run on the server side for security reasons, as it requires your client secret.

-via query params and loads the client id and client secret securely via environment variables.
+Here's an example of a cloud function that receives a userId via query params and loads the client id and client secret securely via environment variables.

 const { Neurosity } = require("@neurosity/sdk");